GameFoundry/bsf/Documentation/Manuals/Native/User/guiElements.md

 ![Texture](guiTexture.png)

 ## Button
-A button GUI element displays a textural string or an image and reports events about user interaction with the button.
+A button GUI element displays a textual string or an image and reports events about user interaction with the button.

 GUI elements that can have either text or image contents (or both) accept a @ref bs::GUIContent "GUIContent" structure in their *create* and *setContent* functions.
 It is just a container and constructed simply: